isc-projects/bind9/doc/arm/reference.rst

 ^^^^^^^^^^^^^^

 When multiple views are in use, a zone may be referenced by more than one of them.
-Often, the views will contain different zones with the same name, allowing different clients to receive different answers for the same queries.
+Often, the views contain different zones with the same name, allowing different clients to receive different answers for the same queries.
 At times, however, it is desirable for multiple views to contain identical zones.
 The ``in-view`` zone option provides an efficient way to do this: it allows a view to reference a zone that was defined in a previously configured view.
-Example:
+For example:

 ::